essembeh/binary-sync/Format.md

 * size of hash with CRC32: 4 bytes

 ### FIELDS
+    byte[2]    "BS"            arbitrary string
     uint8      VERSION         version of the binary format uint8      TYPE            'C': checksum file
                                'D': data file
-    uint32     TOTAL_SIZE      the size of the master file (unused for a snapshot request) uint32     BLOCK_SIZE      the size used for blocks for hash computing or data. byte[32]   USER_DATA       can be used to share extra info between remote and master
+    uint64     TOTAL_SIZE      the size of the master file (unused for a snapshot request) uint64     BLOCK_SIZE      the size used for blocks for hash computing or data. byte[32]   USER_DATA       can be used to share extra info between remote and master

 ### EXAMPLE
-    1 20 1024 32 10 /dev/sda1:
+    BS 1 20 1024 32 10 /dev/sda1:
 > is a header of a checksum file, version 1, of a 1kb file, using 32 bytes block, with user date "/dev/sda1"

 ---